stefanocoretta/phonrule/README.md

 Project Public License Distributed from CTAN archives in directory macros/latex/base/lppl.txt; either version 1 of the License, or (at your option) any later version.

+## Acknowledgements

+Thanks to Dr Scott Sadowsky (<http://sadowsky.cl/>) for implementing the changes in v1.4.0.